mechatroner/RBQL/rbql-js/README.md

 ### Installation:
-To use RBQL as CLI app you need to install it in global (-g) mode:
+To use RBQL as CLI app you can install it in global (-g) mode:
 ```
 $ npm install -g rbql
 ```

+RBQL can also be installed locally with `$ npm install rbql`, but then you would have to run it with `$ npx rbql-js ...` instead of `$ rbql-js ...`.

 ### Usage (non-interactive mode):